-Should you wish to plan a longer stay in our fantastic region, you can get a lot of information about the areas nearby on Valdres.no and on Hemsedal.com.
-Depending on the season, the area offers tremendous opportunities to go on mountain hikes and biking tours, to kayak in the fjord, fish and, of course, hit the ski slopes.
+Should you wish to plan a longer stay in our spectacular region, you can get a lot of information about the areas nearby on Valdres.no and on Hemsedal.com.
+Depending on the season, the area offers tremendous opportunities to go on mountain hikes, biking tours, to kayak in the fjord, fish and, of course, hit the winter ski slopes.

-For cross-country fans, skisporet.no offers an overview of skiing tracks around Vaset.
+For cross-country fans, skisporet.no offers an overview of ski hills around Vaset.

 Fishing fans can check out the following link, in order to get more information about fishing licences and permits: inatur.no